Nashville-Public-Library/bedework-docs/docs/update-content/add-update-a-page/index.md

-# Content Types (Pages) Overview
+# Pages Overview

+Each page on the site is made with a content type.
 Content types are special forms that collect specific data that we use to make consistent web pages.

 Content Type | Description
 ------------ | -------------